Zandr0id/Robo_Alfred/README.md

   - !uptime   -> The current uptime of the bot/stream

 Only the first command in a message will be responded to.

-Ex. "!uptime !github" will result in !uptime getting a response
+Example: "!uptime !github" will result in !uptime getting a response